pyccel/pyccel/docs/tutorials/testing_kernels.rst

 Generated code
 --------------

-Using a lambda function for the kernel ensures that the method is inlined.
+Using a lambda function (or a function with the [`@inline` decorator](./decorators#inline)) for the kernel ensures that the method is inlined.
 For example the Pyccel-generated translation created by the call above is:

 .. code-block:: fortran
    :linenos: